What does the Bible say about reincarnation: definition, what the early church taught, was it removed from the Bible, & the danger of believing it

 The Bible does not teach reincarnation.
 As a result, there is no mainstream Jewish or Christian group that affirms reincarnation.
 On the contrary, the Bible teaches several ideas that stand in opposition to the Eastern religious doctrine of reincarnation:

 The Bible rejects reincarnation because it describes another destiny for human beings.
 Since Old Testament times – and continuing into New Testament times – believers have affirmed another truth that stands in direct opposition to reincarnation: resurrection.
-After a human dies, the soul of that person returns to God but the decaying body remains on earth, but the body will one day be resurrected.
+After a human dies, the soul of that person returns to God, but the decaying body remains on earth.
+And yet, the body will one day be resurrected.

 “And just as it is appointed for man to die once, and after that comes judgment.”
 (Hebrews 9:27)